U.S. banks in cross-hairs as Powell could help and hinder

 “Powell will probably have a positive effect because while he is gradual on the unwind process, he is a fan of deregulation,” said Art Hogan, chief market strategist at Wunderlich Securities in New York.

 Working against banks, however, has been a flattening of the yield curve, which could dampen profits.
-The yield curve between five-year notes and 30-year bonds US5US30=TWEB was 81.7 basis points on Friday, its flattest level last seen in late 2007.
+The yield curve between five-year notes and 30-year bonds was 81.7 basis points on Friday, its flattest level last seen in late 2007.

 Reporting by Chuck Mikolajczak; Editing by Chizu Nomiyama